 Android isn't perfect on a big screen, and companies like Samsung have done what they can to make it better for their tablets, but for the most part, Android on a Chromebook gives you a better software experience than Android on a tablet.

 Tablets were designed to be held and used, while a Chromebook is a laptop with a keyboard attached.
 That makes a difference if you plan to keep it in your hands while you're doing your thing.
-Tablet makers have some nice keyboards you can pair, but they don't offer the seamless experience a laptop will.
+The best Android tablet makers have some nice keyboards you can pair, but they don't offer the seamless experience a laptop will.
 And folding the screen over the keyboard can make a Chromebook into a tablet, but it's usually thick, can be a little heavy, and you're holding on to the keyboard around the back.

 Decide how you'll be using it and what you want to do with it, and the answer becomes obvious.